-5 Reasons Why Dynamics 365 CRM is Right for Manufacturing
+Why Dynamics 365 CRM is Right for Manufacturing8 min read

-Manufacturing businesses were particularly badly hit by pandemic lockdowns of 2020 and early 2021 – with supply chains disrupted, workplaces physically transformed and seismic shifts in consumer behaviour.
+You might be wondering why Dynamics 365 CRM is right for manufacturing businesses.
+The fact is this sector was particularly badly hit by the pandemic lockdowns of 2020 and early 2021.
+Supply chains were disrupted, workplaces physically transformed and seismic shifts in consumer behaviour emerged.

 Better customer journey

 The manufacturing process doesn’t stop until your customer is satisfied, be it the wholesaler, distributor or end user.
 One of your core strengths and competitive advantages as a domestic manufacturer is your closeness to market and the agility that gives you.
 Therefore, creating a better customer journey is the first reason why Dynamics 365 CRM is right for manufacturing companies.

 In a fast moving market you need to provide a fast response to customer demands.
 Relying on manual processes means you are more likely to miss those important enquiries and lose out on potential customers.